view7677/java-interview-questions/pages/Threads.md

 ####  26. Why `destroy()` methods is deprecated?

-Answer.
-This ####  is again going to check your in depth knowledge of thread methods i.e. destroy() method is deadlock prone.
+`destroy()` method is deadlock prone.
 If the target thread holds a lock on object when it is destroyed, no thread can lock this object (Deadlock formed are similar to deadlock formed when suspend() and resume() methods are used improperly).
 It results in deadlock formation.
 These deadlocksare generally called Frozen processes.

-Additionally you must know calling destroy() method on Threads throw runtimeException i.e. NoSuchMethodError.
-Destroy() method puts thread from running to dead state.
+Additionally you must know calling `destroy()` method on Threads throw runtimeException i.e. NoSuchMethodError. `Destroy()` method puts thread from running to dead state.

 ####  27. As stop() method is deprecated,  How can we terminate or stop infinitely running thread in java?
 (Important)

-Answer.
 This is very interesting ####  where interviewees thread basics basic will be tested.
 Interviewers tend to know user’s knowledge about main thread’s and thread invoked by main thread.

 We will try to address the problem by creating new thread which will run infinitely until certain condition is satisfied and will be called by main Thread.